zeromq/zproject/README.txt

 To report an issue, use the [zproject issue tracker](https://github.com/zeromq/zproject/issues) at github.com.

+### Ownership and License of generated sources

+The copyright of the output of zproject is by default property of the users.
+The license.xml file must be set up by the users to specify a license of their choosing.

 ### Hints to Contributors

 Make sure that the project model hides all details of backend scripts.
 For example don't make a user enter a header file because autoconf needs it.